merely-useful/r-rse/appendices/assignments.md

 <!-- Perspective for this section would be on the student, but the instructor
 section would be of course on the instructor.
 Or should this be entirely targeted to the instructor? -->

-This course is designed around completing at least two project assignments.
+At the end of this book, you will have written at least one R package.
+To help you get there, we provide "assignments" --- projects we expect you complete as you move through the book.
 You would largely work on these assignments outside of class time.
 Each project assignment has several milestones you would need to complete throughout the course, usually due shortly after encountering them during the course.
 The project assignments are to:

-1. Create a small and simple package that you would complete on your own.
+1. Create a small and simple package on your own.
-2. Make small and simple improvements to existing packages on GitHub that you would complete on your own.
+2. Make small and simple improvements to a package on GitHub.
 3. Create a slightly larger, team-based package that you would complete in a group of 2-3 other learners.
 This last assignment is optional and depends on the specific context of the course.